xiagw/deploy.sh/README.md

 # Introduction
 deploy.sh is a general CI/CD program, better than "Buddy".

-project_lang=shell

-Platform: Unix/Linux/MacOS...

 It can be executed manually/automated.

 It can also be executed with Gitlab/GitLab-Runner, Jenkins, etc.

-# How to automatically detect the programming language
-- node: exist package.json or include `project_lang=node` in README.md of your project
-- php: exist composer.json or include `project_lang=php` in README.md of your project
-- java: exist pom.xml or include `project_lang=java` in README.md of your project
-- python: exist requirements.txt or include `project_lang=python` in README.md of your project
-- [other]: include `project_lang=[other]` in README.md of your project

 # Features
-* Cloud vendors: AWS, Aliyun, Qcloud, Huaweicloud...
 * Code style: phpcs, phpcbf, java code style, jslint, shfmt, hadolint...
 * Code quality: sonarqube scan, OWASP, ZAP, vulmap...
 * Unit test: phpunit, junit...